 For more detailed steps and best practices, please see our Knowledge Base.

 Metadata is listed on the ‘Metadata’ tab on the Issue details page of any in-app Issue.
 Custom Data, a subset of Metadata which we will define later in this section, is also listed here.

 For email and web Issues, you will see a limited set of data pertaining to the user, including the email address and any options selected in your contact us form.
 To learn about populating your web metadata, please see How do I customize my web contact us form?

 You will notice a section titled ‘Custom Data’ in your metadata tab for in-app Issues.
 Custom Data is data that is unique to your app that is not collected by default that your developers can configure our SDK to collect.

-This data could include $ spent, User ID, install date, number of purchases, and anything else you’d like to know upon Issue creation.
+This data could include anything you want, such as spend amount, User ID, install date, number of purchases, and anything else you’d like to know upon Issue creation.
 This section is also where the HS-Tags associated with this Issue are listed, which will be explained below.

 2. Custom Issue Fields

 Next to the Metadata tab in your Issue Details pane is the Custom Issue Fields tab.
 Custom Issue Fields allow you to classify Issues using fields made up of a label and a type.
 They can be configured to be automatically assigned to new Issues when metadata or Custom Data thresholds are met.

 The label is where you provide the category of the field (tier, purchase date, country) and the type is where you define the kind of value which should be allowed to be entered into the field (a number, date, string, a drop-down, and more.)